m1cr0lab-gamebuino/gb-images/en/2-display-modes.md

 The 4th mode is a bit more complex to handle, and is for the more experienced among us, as it cannot be operated with the `gb.display` API.
 To use this mode, you will have to turn to another API, which is also provided by the [Gamebuino-META][gb-meta] library: [`gb.tft`][gb-tft].
 This is actually an adaptation of the [Adafruit-ST7735-library][ada-st7735].
 The exploitation of the `gb.tft` API is beyond the scope of this tutorial and will not be discussed here.

-Fine, but then why distinguish all these display modes?
-What makes them different and how do you know which one to choose?
+Fine, but then why distinguish between all these display modes?
+What makes them different and how can you know which one to choose?

 ## Impacts on memory management

 Let's take the example of display mode number 4 which allows us to fully exploit the capabilities of the ST7735R on the META.
-In this mode, the display is discretized by a matrix of 160x128 pixels in the RGB565 color space.
+In this mode, the display consists in a matrix of 160x128 pixels in the RGB565 color space.
 That is to say that 5+6+5 = 16 bits are necessary to store the binary code of the color of each pixel.

 The spatial and colorimetric reference of the screen is as follows: